codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. literalinclude:: validation/034.php

 By default, the system will look within ``CodeIgniter\Language\en\Validation.php`` for the language strings used within errors.
-In custom rules, you may provide error messages by accepting a ``$error`` variable by reference in the second parameter:
+In custom rules, you may provide error messages by accepting a ``&$error`` variable by reference in the second parameter:

 .. literalinclude:: validation/035.php